mdean75/boundscheck/README.md

 ### Create a Copy of `golangci-lint` that Can Run with Plugins

 In order to use plugins, you'll need a golangci-lint executable that can run them.
-The normal version of this project is built with the vendors option, which breaks plugins that have overlapping dependencies.
+Plugin dependencies defined in the `go.mod` file MUST have a matching version (or hash) as the same dependency in th `golangci-lint` binary if the dependency is used in both.
+Because of the high probability of this both using the same dependency, it is recommended to use a locally built binary.
+To do so:

 1. Download [golangci-lint](https://github.com/golangci/golangci-lint) source code
-2. From the projects root directory, run `make vendor_free_build`
+2. From the projects root directory, run `make`
 3. Copy the `golangci-lint` executable that was created to your path, project, or other location

 ### Configure Your Project for Linting

-If you already have a linter plugin available, you can follow these steps to define it's usage in a projects `.golangci.yml` file.
-An example linter can be found at [here](https://github.com/golangci/example-plugin-linter).
+If you already have a linter plugin available, you can follow these steps to define its usage in a projects `.golangci.yml` file.
 If you're looking for instructions on how to configure your own custom linter, they can be found further down.

 1. If the project you want to lint does not have one already, copy the [.golangci.yml](https://github.com/golangci/golangci-lint/blob/master/.golangci.yml) to the root directory.
 2. Adjust the yaml to appropriate `linters-settings:custom` entries as so:
 ```
 linters-settings: